SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-Each \emph{chained consensus instance} of \PVP{} operates in views $\v = 0, 1, 2, 3, \dots$ such that view $\v$ is coordinated by the replica $\Primary{} \in \Replicas$ with $\ID{\Primary{}} = \v \bmod \n$.
-We say that $\Primary{}$ is the \emph{primary} of view $\v$ and all other replicas are the \emph{backups} of view $\v$.
-In view $\v$, the primary $\Primary{}$ will be able to \emph{propose} the next client request $\T$ upon which the system aims to achieve consensus.
-To do so, the system proceeds in \emph{three phases}.
+View $\v$ is coordinated by the replica $\Primary{} \in \Replicas$ with $\ID{\Primary{}} = \v \bmod \n$.
+We say that $\Primary{}$ is the \emph{primary} of view $\v$ and all other replicas act as \emph{backups}.
+In view $\v$, primary $\Primary{}$ will be able to \emph{propose} the next client request $\T$ upon which the system aims to achieve consensus.
+To do so, the system proceeds in \emph{two steps i.e. Propose and Synch}.
+First, the primary inspects the existing chain and decides from which proposal it extends a new proposal, then the primary picks a valid client request $\T$, wraps and broadcasts a new proposal and broadcasts.
+Second, the backup replicas decide whether to vote for the new proposal and broadcast their decisions, where the new proposal is \emph{conditionally prepared} by a replica if it receives $\n-\f$ concurring votes.
+Now, we explain the two steps in detail below.

-First, the $\Primary{}$ inspects the results of the preceding views to determine the highest extendable proposal after view $\v-1$.
-We will explore the details on how to do so in Section~\ref{ss:rules}.
-For now, we assume that the primary $\Primary{}$ will claim that there was some preceding proposal $\PP$, and that the primary will propose a new proposal that extends $\PP$.

-Second, the $\Primary{}$ picks a client request $\T$ from some client $\Client$ it has not yet proposed and proposes this by broadcasting a \MName{Propose} message of the form $m \GETS \Message{Propose}{\v,\T,\PPproof{\PP}}$, in which $\v$ indicates the current view, and $\PPproof{\PP}$ is a \emph{certificate} for the preceding proposal $\PP$ that $\Primary{}$ chooses, to all backups.
-To assure that client requests cannot be forged by the primary when the primary forwards $\T$, we assume that all client requests are digitally signed by the client $\Client$.
-To assure that the authenticity of $m$ can be established and that $m$ can be forwarded, the primary $\Primary{}$ will digitally sign the message $m$.
+First, primary $\Primary{}$ inspects the results of the preceding views to determine the highest extendable proposal $\PP'$ past view $\v-1$, such that $\Primary{}$ believes that at least $\n-\f$ replicas will vote for a new proposal extending $\PP'$.
+We will explore how $\PP'$ is chosen in Section~\ref{ss:rules}.
+Then, primary $\Primary{}$ picks a client request $\T$ from some client $\Client$ that it has not yet proposed and proposes $\T$ by broadcasting a \MName{Propose} message of the form $\Changed{\PP} \GETS \Message{Propose}{\v,\T,\PPproof{\Changed{\PP'}}}$ to all backups, in which $\PPproof{\Changed{\PP'}}$ is a \emph{certificate} for the preceding proposal $\Changed{\PP'}$ that $\Primary{}$ chooses.
+The certificate is either a list of $\n-\f$ digital signatures, and we will explain how certificates are used in Section~\ref{ss:rules}.
+To assure that $\T$ cannot be forged by the primary, we assume that all client requests are digitally signed by the client $\Client$.
+To assure that the authenticity of $\PP$ can be established and that $\PP$ can be forwarded, the primary $\Primary{}$ will digitally sign the message $\PP$.